 Set class work including Chapter exercises, modelling activities, timed tasks, tests and SACs and exams.

-SACs may include: Analysis/modelling tasks and open-ended questions.
+SACs may include analysis/modelling tasks and open-ended questions.

-You require a knowledge of Algebra, Statistics, Recursion and Networks as well as a higher order thinking/mathematical reasoning skill.
+You require a knowledge of Algebra, Statistics, Recursion, Matrices and Networks as well as a higher order thinking/mathematical reasoning skills.

 Further study at university or TAFE